antonygggg/Data_Mining/README.md

 # Data Mining

-Basic data mining algorithms and models, using Matplotlib for plotting results
+Commmon data mining algorithms and models, using Matplotlib for plotting results

 <br/><br/>